 - What is expert determination?

-- The types of dispute expert determination is suitable for
+- What types of disputes are suitable for expert determination?

-- Drafting and using an expert determination clause in your contract
+- How do you draft and use an expert determination clause in your contract?

 What is expert determination?

 Expert determination is a form of ADR designed to find faster, cheaper solutions to commercial disputes.
 When there is little or no disagreement on the facts of the case or the applicable law, expert determination has proven to be one of the most cost-effective ways to settle commercial disputes.
 An added advantage is that because it is carried out in private, you need not fear adverse publicity on behalf of your business, or the release of any market sensitive data.